OolongTooLong/styling/readme.md

 These values can be set globally & adjusted for local elements.
 ### Colours /_abstracts/_colours.scss
-Colours set in SCSS Variables and produce CSS variables [HSL](HSL colours (Hue Saturation Lightness) are easy to tweak) colours (Hue Saturation Lightness) are easy to tweak (one of the biggest advantages of using HSL is its readability.
+Colours set in SCSS Variables and produce CSS variables

+[HSL](HSL colours (Hue Saturation Lightness) are easy to tweak)

+One of the biggest advantages of using HSL is its readability.
 You don’t have to spend many hours to learn how to read HEX code.
 Also, it’s much easier than imagining RGB.)
 ```scss
 /*----------------------------------------
     # Theme Colours